-AUGUSTIN KEVIN HOLDER
+AUGUSTIN KELVIN HOLDER

 "Painting for me has always been a natural selection.
 I will share an anecdote…